 However, your focus should be on feeling better, not insurance companies, opposing parties, and paperwork.
-If you hire a personal injury lawyer, they will take care of these legal aspects while focusing on recovery.
+If you hire our firm, we will take care of these legal aspects while focusing on your recovery and health.
 That course of action is less stress on you while also ensuring you receive compensation for lost wages, medical bills, and pain and suffering.

 If you or a loved one have been injured and have questions about your legal options, contact Raphaelson & Levine today.
 Our personal injury lawyers have helped thousands of New Yorkers understand their next steps following a serious injury.